rayss868/MCP-Web-Curl/README.md

 ### MCP Server Usage

-Web-curl can be run as an MCP server for integration with Roo Code or other MCP-compatible platforms.
+Web-curl can be run as an MCP server for integration with Roo Context or other MCP-compatible environments.

 #### Exposed Tools

 - **fetch_webpage**: Retrieve text content from a web page
 - **fetch_api**: Make REST API requests
 - **google_search**: Search the web using Google Custom Search API
-- **smart_command**: Accepts natural language commands and auto-routes to the appropriate tool
+- **smart_command**: Automatically parse and execute commands or search queries using the appropriate tool

 #### Running as MCP Server